Hipparchus-Math/hipparchus/src/site/markdown/userguide/overview.md

 ## 0.4 How interface contracts are specified in hipparchus javadoc
-You should always read the javadoc class and method comments carefully when using Commons Math components in your programs.
+You should always read the javadoc class and method comments carefully when using Hipparchus components in your programs.
 The javadoc provides references to the algorithms that are used, usage notes about limitations, performance, etc. as well as interface contracts.
 Interface contracts are specified in terms of preconditions (what has to be true in order for the method to return valid results), special values returned (e.g. Double.NaN)